 Now, this is where it gets a bit technical, so bear with us.
-The width of a wool fiber is measured in microns, or micrometers.
-The smaller the micron, the finer the fiber.
+The width of a wool fibre is measured in microns, or micrometres.
+The smaller the micron, the finer the fibre.
 To put it in context, a human hair is around 50 microns.
-An icebreaker merino fiber is between 15.5 and 19 microns.
+An icebreaker merino fibre is between 17 and 19 microns.
 Why are we telling you about microns?
-Well, when it comes to how soft a fiber is to wear, size matters.
+Well, when it comes to how soft a fibre is to wear, size matters.
 And in this case, the smaller the better.

 Why does some wool itch, but not merino?

-Smaller, or finer, fibers such as merino feel more comfortable because they bend when they touch your skin.
-Traditional wool fibers are thicker and stay rigid against your skin, which causes the ends to irritate the sensitive nerve endings in your dermis.
-Coarse fibers literally prick your skin, which is why they feel - literally - prickly.
+Smaller, or finer, fibres such as merino feel more comfortable because they bend when they touch your skin.
+Traditional wool fibres are thicker and stay rigid against your skin, which causes the ends to irritate the sensitive nerve endings in your dermis.
+Coarse fibres literally prick your skin, which is why they feel - literally - prickly.
 See what we did there?
 So, if you have sensitive skin, merino could be soft enough for you to wear.

 Hand-picking the best

-We work closely with our merino growers, who hand-pick only the finest fibers for us.
-The fleece of a single merino sheep will have fibers that cover a variety of widths.
+We work closely with our merino growers, who hand-pick only the finest fibres for us.
+The fleece of a single merino sheep will have fibres that cover a variety of widths.
 But only the superfine ones make it into icebreaker clothing.

 Your skin will love you